selaere/code-guessing/README.md

 It's more of an ellipse.
 I tried to correct for the pixel grid being stretched out but it seems I didn't do it right.
 It also has a bit bulging out the top like an onion.
 None of those are technical limitations I just didn't bother fixing them.

 In 2600 you have to prepare each scan line while the previous one is being drawn, and the processor is pretty slow so this limits you quite a bit.
 Thankfully all I'm doing is draw a circle which isn't too bad.
 Though you can't just tell it "please at x=20 light up for 49 clock cycles".
-We have to get three friends involved: M0, M1, and PF
+We have to get three friends involved: M0, M1, and PF.

 ![Same image as earlier, but the ellipse is colored in different colors.
 The border of the circle is green on the left side and orange on the right size.
 The inside is multiple shades of purple, growing in 8 pixel increments.](./77/circle-screenshot3.png)